Electronic Devices 3 ENG3025

 ■ draw band diagrams for intrinsic and doped semiconductors;

 ■ explain current flow in semiconductors with respect to drift and diffusion of electrons and holes;

-■ compute majority and minor carrier concentrations, conductivity, mobility, diffusion coefficient length and current density from fundamental material properties of bulk semiconductors;
+■ compute majority and minority carrier concentrations, conductivity, mobility, diffusion coefficient, and current density from fundamental material properties of bulk semiconductors;

-■ draw band diagrams of p-n junctions, MOS structures, Schottky barriers and Ohmic contacts;
+■ draw band diagrams of p-n junctions, Schottky barriers Ohmic contacts MOS structures,;

 ■ explain the physical properties of semiconductor junctions and identify how those properties give rise to device I-V and C-V characteristics;